Corvo (knife): Design

 When fighting with a corvo, the wielder will not feint with the blade itself; traditionally it is used in conjunction with a rag, poncho or stick in the off-hand, which allows the bearer to parry an incoming attack.

 The corvo is then used to counterattack with a swiping, slashing or stabbing motion.

-Due to its popularity, the Chilean Army refined the weapon and added it to their arsenal.
-Today it is the traditional symbol of Chilean commandos and its use is encouraged in training.

 Variants

 There are a few different models of corvo, the modern versions are: